FireAcademy/docs-fireacademy-io/dashboard/editing-an-api-key.md

 This is a [CORS](https://en.wikipedia.org/wiki/Cross-origin\_resource\_sharing)-related parameter.
 Default is `*`.

-## Weekly Credit Limit
+## Monthly Credit Limit

-Through this parameter, you can control how many credits an API key is allowed to use each week.
+Through this parameter, you can control how many credits an API key is allowed to use each billing cycle (month).
 API keys whose usage reached this limit will be considered invalid until the next week.
-Default is 0, which means that the key has no weekly credit limit.
+Default is 0, which means that the key has no credit limit.

 ## Status